 3. Consumes Enormous Computing and Power Resources.

 AI requires massive amounts of computing power to function, which can make it expensive and environmentally unsustainable.
-With Large Language Model (LLM) or Machine Learning (ML) powered applications, there is the huge cost of training the AI as well as supporting users in production.
+For instance with Large Language Model (LLM) or Machine Learning (ML) powered applications, there are the huge data center costs for training the AI as well as supporting users in production.

 4. Limited in Juggling Priorities.

-AI lacks intuition and common sense, which can make it difficult for it to adapt to new inputs or ambiguous criteria.
+Also, AI lacks intuition and “common sense”.
+As a result, it has difficulties adapting to new inputs or ambiguous criteria.
 In particular, it does not think abstractly and may struggle to make judgments that humans would consider to be common sense.

 6. Susceptible to Hallucinations.